 Chair of The National Archives’ Board

-Andrew is currently Vice-Chancellor and Chief Executive of Northumbria University.
+Andrew was Vice-Chancellor and Chief Executive of Northumbria University from 2008 to 2022.

 He is a graduate from the University of Oxford, where he also took his doctorate in Music.
 He held posts in the Universities of Oxford, Cambridge and Lancaster before moving to Royal Holloway, University of London in 1989, where in 2006 he became Senior Vice-Principal.
 He is a Fellow of the Royal Historical Society, the Society of Antiquaries, and the Royal Society of the Arts, and was a Visiting Fellow at All Souls College, Oxford in 1998.
 He was Vice-President of the Royal Musical Association from 2001 to 2009.